 Dublin City Council and Dublin UNESCO City of Literature are delighted to announce that The Coroner’s Daughter by Andrew Hughes is the One Dublin One Book choice for 2023, following on from Nora by Nuala O’Connor in 2022.

 One Dublin One Book aims to encourage everyone in Dublin to read a designated book connected with the capital city during the month of April every year.
-This annual Dublin City Council initiative, supported by the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media, encourages reading for pleasure.
+This annual project is a Dublin City Council initiative, led by Dublin UNESCO City of Literature and Dublin City Libraries, which encourages reading for pleasure.
+The initiative is also funded by the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media.

 Dublin City Librarian, Mairead Owens, says “The Coroner’s Daughter is a story rooted in Dublin city of the early 19th Century with fascinating themes such as forensic science, religion, and the role of women in Ireland at the time.
 It is also an entertaining detective story, which I’m sure will engage the readers of Dublin and beyond.
 I’m looking forward to the discussions that will take place among readers next April.”

 A new One Dublin One Book edition of The Coroner’s Daughter (Penguin-Transworld) will be available to borrow from all public libraries nationwide and to buy from all good book shops.
 There will be a programme of free events in April to accompany the reading initiative.